Corda Open Source Edition 4.11 to 4.12 upgrade guide

 The external verifier is a process started by Corda 4.12, running Kotlin 1.2 (with Java 17).
 This enables Corda 4.12 to run independently of Java 8.
 Whenever Corda 4.12 detects an old contract version, it externally verifies this contract within the external verifier process.

-.
-This directory is essential as it provides legacy contracts for Corda 4.12 nodes to maintain backward compatibility, as required by the external verifier.
+When upgrading to Corda 4.12, the old contract CorDapp JAR is preserved and relocated to a new directory named legacy-contracts.
+This directory is essential in a mixed network (4.12 nodes and pre-4.12 nodes) as it provides legacy contracts for Corda 4.12 nodes to maintain backward compatibility, as required by the transaction builder.

 The following diagram outlines the core differences between Corda 4.11 and Corda 4.12, providing a high-level overview of how the external verifier works with the legacy contract code to verify both Corda 4.11 and Corda 4.12 transactions.